mephas/helppage/funs.md

 <img src="/images/cref1.png" width="50%">

 We choose some categorical variables, and input the desired reference level.
-One line is for one input.
+One line is used to input one value.

 <img src="/images/crefc.png" width="50%">